Rev. Jan 1, 2026

 Maybe.
 Though being a jerk isn’t explicitly listed as a courtesy violation, any action that is “distracting or unsportsmanlike” can be penalized.
 You will need to decide if the player’s behavior is bad enough to call.
 Short of that, it is something you, your group, and/or other players will have to work out with them.
 If the behavior is bad enough, or there’s a pattern of it for that player, you can notify the TD and/or the PDGA Disciplinary Committee.

-Yes, but you must still throw within the 30 seconds allowed by the Excessive Time rule.
+Yes, but you must still throw within the time allowed by the Excessive Time rule.

 Yes.
 They are legal for PDGA play as long as they also meet the overall restrictions (weight, rim sharpness, flexibility, etc.) as outlined by the PDGA Technical Standards document.
 Players always have the right to question the legality of a disc used in competition.
 In such cases the TD will make the final call.